ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.md

 This is an experimental feature.
 It doesn't support [Ray Client](ray-client-ref) yet.
 ```

-Use `worker_process_setup_hook` to apply the new logging configuration to all worker processes within a job.
+Use `worker_setup_hook` to apply the new logging configuration to all worker processes within a job.
 ```python
 # driver.py
 def logging_setup_func():